 HSA tax benefits

-It's always good to remember the HSA triple-tax benefit, which can be handy information when you file your taxes.
+It's always good to remember the HSA triple-tax benefit, which can be handy information when employees prepare to file their taxes.

 - Reduce taxable income - HSA contributions through payroll are made pre-tax, which lowers tax liability on paychecks.
 Manual contributions are tax deductible when filing taxes each year.